- 1.Step 1: Set your restaurant marketing objectives and goals

 Encourage reviews from day one by leaving QR codes on the tables at the grand opening.
 Tell customers they can scan them to leave you a review if they’ve enjoyed their meal.

-Build your online reputation by encouraging reviews on multiple platforms, from Google Business Profile to Yelp and TripAdvisor.
+Build your online reputation by encouraging reviews on multiple platforms, such as:

 Don’t forget to reply to all the reviews, particularly the negative ones, to show potential customers that client satisfaction is your utmost priority.